 Quinn's Hot Springs Resort

-I’m working on a project that aims to answer the question: Why do people take the waters?
-That is to drink or bathe in the waters from a mineral springs or spa for reasons of health or well-being.
+I’m working on a project that aims to answer the question: Why do people visit hot springs resorts?

-Taking the Waters is centered on hot springs resorts in the American Mountain West.
+Taking the Waters is centered on resorts in the American Mountain West.

 These places have been visited by cultures preceding European colonization for many generations.
 They are often aging, family-run gathering places that have endured boom, bust, and quiet resurgences.